University of Minnesota alum has 'Fan Van' stolen from his parking lot

 In his 13 years of owning the maroon and gold Ford Econoline 250, Slipka said, the van "has brought fun and enjoyment to so many people over the years at so many tailgate parties that it is worth far more in sentimental value than it could ever be worth as a vehicle."

-Surveillance video from outside True North's building showed two men running up the van, hopping in and driving off.
+Surveillance video from outside True North's building showed two men running to the van, hopping in and driving off.

-Slipka filed a report with Minneapolis police and said he's hoping that anyone with information about the van's whereabouts will contact police.
+Slipka filed a report with Minneapolis police and said he hopes anyone with information about the van's whereabouts will contact police.

 Paul Walsh • 612-673-4482